alan-turing-institute/ModMon/docs/model_monitoring_instructions.md

 ### Setup "Synpuf" dummy model appraisal dataset

 For testing purposes, a script has been added that will set up a model monitoring database called `ModMon` and add results for the example models found in `monitor/examples/synpuf` which use the dummy OMOP database "Synpuf".
-If an existing ModMon db exists, navigate to the examples dir and run `modmon_delete` first (see above).
+If an existing ModMon db exists first run `modmon_delete` (see above).
+Navigate to the `monitor/examples/synpuf` dir and run:

 ```bash
 > bash synpuf_modmon_db_setup.sh